timKraeuter/timKraeuter.github.io/_posts/2024-03-18-rust-bpmn-analyzer.markdown

 The following screenshot shows an example where the analyzer shows that two tokens can be located at the last sequence flow due to a lack of synchronization.

 ![Error example in the Rust BPMN Analyzer](https://raw.githubusercontent.com/timKraeuter/timKraeuter.github.io/master/assets/images/rustBPMNAnalyzer/counter-example.png)

-We submitted a research paper describing the Analyzer in detail, which is currently under review.